 BMO partners with NAREB to launch new assistance program to advance Black homeownership

 BMO continues to deliver on BMO EMpower 2.0, our more than $40 billion community benefits plan.
-We’ve announced the launch of a new Homebuyer Assistance Program for graduates of HBCUs and PBIs, in partnership with the National Association for Real Estate Brokers (NAREB), the premier network of Black real estate professionals.
+We’ve announced the launch of a new Homebuyer Assistance Program for graduates of HBCUs and PBIs, in partnership with the National Association of Real Estate Brokers (NAREB), the premier network of Black real estate professionals.
 BMO and NAREB will work to increase homeownership in Black communities by developing programs promoting financial progress for graduates of historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs).

 “BMO is committed to empowering young people to turn their homeownership dreams into reality.
 This program provides invaluable resources that are critical to help make real financial progress within the communities we serve.
 Further, it shows our steadfast commitment for a thriving economy, sustainable future, and inclusive society.”